tsucchi/p5-Acme-MilkyHolmes/README.md

 # NAME

-Acme::MilkyHolmes - There's more than one way to do it!(seikai ha hitotsu! janai!!)
+Acme::MilkyHolmes - There's more than one way to do it!(SEIKAI HA HITOTSU!
+JANAI!!)

 # SYNOPSIS